Underground-Railroad/magnificentMammals/brainDump/ponderings/readingList.md

 ## B O O K S
 `on the art of being mindful`
-+ Wintering: The Power of Rest and Retreat in Difficult Times - *Katherine May*
++ Wintering: The Power of Rest and Retreat in Difficult Times - *Katherine May* {we are mammals trying to humxn}
-+ I Hope We Choose Love: A Trans Girl’s Notes from the End of the World - *Thom, Kai Cheng*
++ I Hope We Choose Love: A Trans Girl’s Notes from the End of the World - *Thom, Kai Cheng* `- preach`
 + The Ethical Slut, Third Edition: A Practical Guide to Polyamory, Open Relationships, and Other Freedoms in Sex and Love - *Janet W. Hardy*
 + Unfollow Me: Essays on Complicity - *Jill Louise Busby*
++ Pleasure Activism - *Adrienne Maree Brown* (this lit rationalizes and equip folx with language to support good times // fails to address accountability and consent to some degree)

 `on Trauma / Mental health`
 + The Complex PTSD Workbook: A Mind-Body Approach to Regaining Emotional Control and Becoming Whole - *Schwartz PhD, Arielle*